Blog

 It’s Not the App Store, It’s You - App Store Optimization for Indies

-Ariel from Appfigures is a master of ASO (App Store Optimization) and started with debunking some myths.
+Ariel from Appfigures is a master of App Store Optimization and started with debunking a few myths.
 No, not only big companies succeed on App Store…and no, the search does not favore big apps…and no, you don’t need a lot of downloads to show up in search.
-But there is a currency.

-Ariel then had a very fun live roast of apps submitted by the community, giving spontaneous feedback as he looked through the App Store page, app name, keywords etc. and also using the Appfigure keyword inspector to visualize popularity of keywords.
-Some common takeaways: Put more characters into the name.
-The ranking algo order starts from left to right.
+Some common takeaways: Put more characters into the app name.
+The ranking algorithm order starts from left to right.
 Do not duplicate keywords in the title or subtitle, the leftmost will outweight the rightmost ones.
 An important thing to know - all new apps must have a subtutle to rank well, while older apps don’t.
 If you have added a subtitle, never remove it!

-If you found this post interesting and would like to share your thoughts, ideas, feedback etc. please comment in the Disqus section below or reply to this tweet or this toot.
+If you found this interesting and would like to share your thoughts, please comment in the Disqus section below or reply to this tweet or this toot.